 Nothing within this instruction shall be construed to interfere with individual building or unit evacuation procedures.

 A report of the incident will be supplied to Weatherford College administration with a copy to Media Relations, as necessary.

-A maps for building evacuation are posted in each building and can be found on the Weatherford College website.
+A maps for building evacuation are posted in each building.

 General Evacuation Procedures